Strines

-Strines is a village in Greater Manchester, in the valley of the River Goyt.
-It is located midway between Marple and New Mills, about six miles south-east of Stockport.
-The village falls within the Marple parish and the Metropolitan Borough of Stockport.
-Immediately surrounding Strines are the villages of Woodend, Hague Bar and Brookbottom, where there is a conservation area.
-Close by are the villages of Mellor and Rowarth, and the hamlet of Turf Lea.
+Strines is a village in Greater Manchester, England; it lies in the valley of the river Goyt.
+It is midway between Marple and New Mills, about 6 mi south-east of Stockport.
+The village lies within the Marple parish and the Metropolitan Borough of Stockport.
+Immediately surrounding Strines are the villages of Woodend, Hague Bar and Brookbottom, where there is a conservation area; close by are the villages of Mellor and Rowarth, and the hamlet of Turf Lea.